-We are dependent on our ability to renew and comply with the development agreements and operational agreements with our franchisors, namely Mothercare UK and TEAL Brands Limited for the operations of our outlets.
+The Group is dependent on its ability to renew and comply with the development agreements and operational agreements with its franchisors, namely Mothercare UK and TEAL Brands Limited for the operations of its outlets.

-Although we have been operating the Mothercare and ELC franchise for more than 33 years and 9 years respectively with no allegation of breach or threat of termination of these agreements with us, there can be no assurance that we will be able to renew the agreements which are determined at the discretion of the management of the franchisors.
+Although KHJ has been operating the Mothercare and ELC franchise for more than 33 years and nine years respectively with no allegation of breach or threat of termination of these agreements with the Group, there can be no assurance that it will be able to renew the agreements which are determined at the discretion of the management of the franchisors.